Luthfiyanto/API-Cuti-Karyawan/README.md

 # API Cuti Karyawan

-a simple REST API which made using Express.js and Sequelize
+a simple REST API which is made using Express.js and Sequelize

 ## Development